First-Time Domestic Violence Charge in CA

 Pretrial Process if Pleading Not Guilty

-If you enter a not-guilty plea, your case will head to trial.
-The pretrial process begins with discovery – gaining access to all the prosecutor’s evidence so your defense attorney can build your case.
-Your attorney will likely file motions to suppress any evidence gathered illegally, such as statements taken improperly or identification from biased lineups.
+Your attorney can file motions to suppress any evidence gathered illegally, such as statements taken improperly or identification from biased lineups.
 Strong pretrial motions can get charges reduced or even dismissed before trial.

-Building Your Defense in a DV Case
+Building Your Defense in a Domestic Violence Case

 While every case is unique, some common defense strategies in domestic violence cases include: